mbrandonw/mbrandonw.github.io/_posts/2017-06-22-type-safe-html-in-swift.md

 This ain’t pretty, but there are some nice things about it!

 * We can use Swift’s type inference to remove gratuitous uses of `Node` and `Element` everywhere, i.e. we could use `.element` everywhere instead of `Node.element`.
-* The compiler holds our hand while we write this out, providing error messages any time the types didn't match up or a brace was forgotten.
+* The compiler holds our hand while we write this out, providing error messages any time the types didn’t match up or a brace was forgotten.
 This provides safety at compile-time, whereas most templating languages discover errors only at runtime.
 * This simple value type models the HTML, and so can be transformed in some interesting ways.
 For example, we could write a function that walks this node tree looking for any elements with an attribute `"remove-me": "true"`, and remove those from the tree!

 ```swift